web-platform-tests/wpt/docs/writing-tests/server-features.md

 can establish a WebTransport session to the test server.

-The WebTransport over HTTP/3 server is not yet enabled by default, so WebTransport tests will be failed unless `--enable-webtransport` is specified to `./wpt run`.
+The WebTransport over HTTP/3 server is not yet enabled by default, so WebTransport tests will fail unless `--enable-webtransport` is specified to `./wpt run`.

 ### Test Features specified as query params